Skip to content

 The .use() method accepts a schema in its options.
 Entities that fail validation are silently skipped:

-import { HyperStack } from "hyperstack-typescript";
+import { Arete } from "arete-typescript";

 import {